Do Perceptually Aligned Gradients Imply Adversarial Robustness?: How are ``Ground Truth'' PAG Obtained?

 In order to train a classifier for minimizing the objective in \cref{eq:pag_train}, a ``ground truth'' perceptually aligned gradient $g(\mathbf{x}, y_t)$ needs to be provided for each training image $\mathbf{x} \in D$ and for each target class ${y_t \in \{1, 2, \dots, C\}}$.
-Since a true such gradient is infeasible to get, we instead explore two general pragmatic approaches for obtaining approximations for these PAGs.
+Since a true such gradient is challenging to obtain, we instead explore a few general pragmatic approaches for approximating these PAGs, beginning with heuristic approaches and then advancing to theoretically justified ones.